endless-hu/6.824-2022-public/docs/lab3.md

 }
 ```

-#### Backgroud Go Routines
+#### Background Go Routines

-Backgroud Goroutines play important roles in notifying pending RPCs to return.
+Background Goroutines play important roles in notifying pending RPCs to return.
 You can use either *conditional variable* or *channel*.
 No matter what measures you adopt, make sure that you know all situations in which the RPCs should return:

 1. When the command is applied;
 2. When the server is no longer the leader.